Antennaria parvifolia

-Antennaria parvifolia is a species of flowering plant in the family Asteraceae, known by the common names Nuttall's pussytoes and small-leaf pussytoes (not to be confused with littleleaf pussytoes).
+Antennaria parvifolia is a species of flowering plant in the family Asteraceae, known by the common names small-leaf pussytoes and Nuttall's pussytoes (not to be confused with littleleaf pussytoes).
 It is native to western and central North America.

 Description

 Antennaria parvifolia generally grows a few centimeters high but it may reach 15 cm.
 The grayish, woolly-haired leaves are up to 3.5 cm long, the upper ones shorter and narrower than the basal.
 The inflorescence contains 2 to 7 flower heads, each about 1.5 cm across and blooming from July and September.
 The plant may be gynoecious, containing only female flowers, or dioecious, with some female plants and some male in a given population.
 Dioecious plants are most common in Colorado and New Mexico, and can reproduce sexually, though male plants are much less common than female.
 Plants in most other areas are mostly gynoecious, reproducing asexually via apomixis.
 The plant forms mats by spreading stolons and sprouting new stems.
 The flower heads are lined with an outer layer of phyllaries which are translucent except at the base, where they vary from white, red, green, and brown.
 The fruit is an achene with a pappus that helps it disperse on the wind.

 Features that distinguish the species from other members of Antennaria include the clustered basal leaves and the near absence of dark bases on the backs of the flower bracts.